Scott Steiner: Other media

+In 2017, Steiner made acting debut in Costa Rican-Indian film 1 Chor 2 Mastikhor.

 In 2022 Steiner made an appearance on Judge Steve Harvey with wrestling promoter Ronnie Gossett.

 Business ventures

 From April 2016 until August 2020, Rechsteiner and his wife operated a Shoney's restaurant in Acworth, Georgia.

 Personal life

 Steiner has been married to Christa Podsedly since June 7, 2000.
-They have two children together.
-His nephew Bronson Rechsteiner is also a professional wrestler and is currently signed to WWE, performing on NXT 2.0 under the name Bron Breakker.
+They have two children together, Brandon and Brock.
+Brandon is a point guard on the Virginia Tech men's basketball team, while Brock plays football for Jacksonville State and is a WWE NIL prospect.
+His nephew Bronson Rechsteiner is also a professional wrestler and is currently signed to WWE, performing under the name Bron Breakker.

 Incidents and controversies

 Rechsteiner's weight gain in the late 1990s led to allegations of steroid abuse, which he denied.
 Upon returning to WWE in late 2002, he was asked to undergo a steroid test, and agreed on the condition that Triple H take one as well; he claims that WWE did not follow through with either test.

 On April 21, 1998, in Cherokee County, Georgia, Rechsteiner threatened Georgia Department of Transportation employee Paul Kaspereen after Kaspereen informed him that an exit ramp leading off Interstate 575 was closed.
 He then hit Kaspereen twice with his Ford F-250 pickup truck.
 Kaspereen was not seriously hurt.
 Rechsteiner was subsequently arrested and pleaded guilty on March 17, 1999, to aggravated assault and making terroristic threats, both of which are felonies carrying a maximum sentence of 30 years imprisonment.
 Under Georgia's first-offender rules, which stipulate that a first-time offender will be found not guilty if they do not violate the terms of their probation, Judge C. Michael Roach sentenced Rechsteiner to 10 days in Cherokee County Jail.
 He also placed Rechsteiner on seven years' probation; ordered him to pay $25,000 in fines, restitution, and legal fees; and made him perform 200 hours of community service.

 In December 2005, Rechsteiner, Lex Luger, and Buff Bagwell were removed from a flight from Minneapolis to Winnipeg following a disturbance on board the plane.
 They were detained for several hours before Rechsteiner and Bagwell were released and permitted to continue on their journey; Luger, however, was held without bail and later charged and jailed.
 Rechsteiner would later refer to the incident during his in-character interviews, describing himself as a violent criminal with little regard for the forces of law and order.